Outlier: Set-membership uncertainties

 A set membership approach considers that the uncertainty corresponding to the ith measurement of an unknown random vector x is represented by a set X_{i} (instead of a probability density function).
 If no outliers occur, x should belong to the intersection of all X_{i}'s.
 When outliers occur, this intersection could be empty, and we should relax a small number of the sets X_{i} (as small as possible) in order to avoid any inconsistency.
 This can be done using the notion of q-relaxed intersection.
 As illustrated by the figure, the q-relaxed intersection corresponds to the set of all x which belong to all sets except q of them.
 Sets X_{i} that do not intersect the q-relaxed intersection could be suspected to be outliers.

 Figure 5. q-relaxed intersection of 6 sets for q=2 (red), q=3 (green), q= 4 (blue), q= 5 (yellow).

 Alternative models

 In cases where the cause of the outliers is known, it may be possible to incorporate this effect into the model structure, for example by using a hierarchical Bayes model, or a mixture model.

+Choice of distance metrics

+In cluster analysis, outliers can greatly distort the results.
+Thus, the handling of outliers has been an issue of much discussion.

+Cluster analysis relies heavily on distance measures.
+It has been suggested that Manhattan distance, due to the lack of squaring disproportionately large difference values, is likely to handle outliers better than Euclidean distance.